Search RHCG Website

 We report our neonatal outcomes to the National Neonatal Audit Programme, comparing our outcomes to other units with similar patient mix.
 We review this report regularly to address any areas where we could perform better.

-We also work closely with the Scottish Patient Safety Programme Maternity and Children Quality Improvement Collaborative (MCQIC).
-This allows us to work in partnership with our colleagues in Maternity to optimise care and outcomes for pregnant women and their babies.
+We also work closely with the The Scottish Patient Safety Programme Perinatal Programme (SPSP Perinatal) This allows us to work in partnership with our colleagues in Maternity to optimise care and outcomes for pregnant women and their babies.
 Through MCQIC, we have various care bundles in the neonatal unit which are evidence based to encourage best practice.

 Furthermore, in addition to these national projects, we run lots of local QI projects to continuously assess and improve the care we provide.